If you or someone you know is in danger or needs immediate help, call 911.

 - Title IX regulations related to advisors and live hearings

-- Administrative Code UWS Chapter 4 – academic staff
+- Administrative Code UWS Chapter 4 – faculty

-- Administrative Code UWS Chapter 7 – faculty
+- Administrative Code UWS Chapter 11 – academic staff

 - Administrative Code UWS Chapter 17 – students

-- Regent Policy Document 14-2, Appendix C – Non-academic staff and faulty
+- Regent Policy Document 14-2, Appendix C -employees who do not fall under academic staff or faculty

 - Rules of decorum and hearing notes